-When everyone else has spring fever, are you worrying about hay fever and indoor allergies?
+When everyone else has spring fever, are you bothered by hay fever and indoor allergies?
 If so, it's time to take action against allergies.
-Try these 10 tips to minimize allergy symptoms.
+Get started today with these ways to curb your allergy symptoms.

-As the weather gets warmer, pollens and molds are released into the air.
+As the weather gets warmer, pollens and molds float into the air.
 If you have seasonal allergies, check your local pollen forecast in case you need to limit your outdoor time on high-count days.

 The best way to minimize allergies from pets is to keep them outside most of the time.
 If you can't keep your pets outside, limit them to one or two rooms of the house.
 Pets can also carry allergens on their coats, so clean their fur and paws before they come inside.

-On peak pollen days, experts recommend staying inside during the day, when pollen counts are higher.
-But that doesn't have to derail outdoor exercise.
+On peak pollen days, experts recommend you stay indoors while the sun's up, when pollen counts are higher.
 Instead, ride your bike, walk, or run in the evening.
-Shower when you come indoors.
+Shower when you come back home.

 High-efficiency particulate air (HEPA) filters trap allergens.
-Vacuum carpets in your home once a week with a vacuum that has a HEPA filter.
-Put HEPA filters on vents if you have central heating and air-conditioning.
+Clean carpets in your home once a week with a vacuum that has a HEPA filter.

-If over-the-counter allergy medications don't provide relief, an allergist can dig deeper into what's causing your allergy and how severe it is.
-An allergist can also develop a more advanced treatment plan, which may include prescription medicines and allergy shots (allergy immunotherapy).
+If you’ve tried over-the-counter allergy meds and need more relief, an allergist can dig deeper into what causes your allergy and how severe it is.
+She can also set you up with a more advanced treatment plan, which may include prescription medicines or allergy shots.